jeka1985/generator-direct/README.md

 ### Creating files

-Generation starts with passing entity informantion.
+Generation starts with passing entity information.
 You can do it via cli params or use interactive mode:
 For quick start lets begin with interactive mode:
 ```
 yo direct